fairinternal/composable-llm/README.md

 Middle term engineering goals:
 - [ ] Write training loop in a script
-    - Test for bug in the training script.
-        - Change the eval checkpointing.
-Rethinking it to make it consistent with multiple runs with different eval frequency (save an eval_timestep variable).
     - Use Fire instead of argparse.
 - [ ] Write cluster scripts
 - [ ] Launch first grid experiments.
 Make sure that everything run smoothly and fast on the cluster